How to Manage Your Overwhelming Social Calendar

 I think that says something about introversion many who don’t possess it struggle to understand.
 We’re not shy.
 We’re not hermits.
 We love building connections, we just find it tiring to do so.

-At the same time I’ve worked to cut the number of meetings I attend, I’ve also attempted to understand my introversion.
-I wanted to find the happy balance that worked for me.
-I never wanted to end up sitting in an important meeting looking and feeling brain-dead again.
+While I’ve worked to cut the number of meetings I attend, I’ve also attempted to understand my introversion better.
+I wanted to find the happy balance and never again sit through an important meeting feeling brain-dead.

 Thanks to new research about introversion and a healthy dose of self-experimentation, I’ve pinpointed a few important rules to follow when it comes to setting myself up for success at important meetings.